Ouzo: Aperitif drink

 In modern Greece, ouzeries (the suffix -erie is imported from French, like in Boulangerie or Pâtisserie) are common throughout Greece.
 These café-like establishments serve ouzo with mezedes.
 It is traditionally slowly sipped (usually mixed with water or ice) together with mezedes shared with others over a period of several hours in the early evening.

 In other countries, it is tradition to have ouzo in authentic Greek restaurants as an aperitif, served in a shot glass and deeply chilled before the meal is started.
 No water or ice is added but the drink is served very cold, enough to make some crystals form in the drink as it is served.

-Ouzo can colloquially be referred to as a particularly strong drink, the cause of this being its sugar content.
-Sugar delays ethanol absorption in the stomach, and may thus mislead drinkers into thinking that they can drink more as they do not feel tipsy early on.
-Then the cumulative effect of ethanol appears and the drinker becomes inebriated rather quickly.
-This is why it is generally considered poor form to drink ouzo "dry hammer" ("ξεροσφύρι", xerosfýri, an idiomatic expression that means "drinking alcohol without eating anything") in Greece.
-The presence of food, especially fats or oils, in the upper digestive system, prolongs the absorption of ethanol and ameliorates alcohol intoxication.

 Cocktails

 Ouzo is not used in many mainstream cocktail drinks, although in Cyprus it does form the basis of a cocktail called an Ouzini.

 Appearance

 Ouzo is a clear liquid.
 However, when water or ice is added, ouzo turns a milky-white colour.
 This is because anethole, the essential oil of anise, is completely soluble in alcohol at approximately 38% ABV and above, but not in water.
 Diluting the spirit causes it to separate, creating an emulsion whose fine droplets scatter the light.
 This process is called louching and is also seen while preparing absinthe.